 - 5 due to the presence of image anomalies (Koepken (2004)) (i.e. acquisition errors, physical effects such as straylight, etc) and radiometric anomalies (Brogniez et al. (2006)) (i.e. calibration errors, calibration drift, etc).
-Quality control has always been a task of great importance for missions that produce and use Earth Observation sensor data on a daily routine basis.
-Now that a massive amount of sensor data is available -both historical and in the number of different sensors- the subject of automatic quality control and consequent corrections becomes only more of practical importance.
-Interesting is the work of Szantai - 10 et al. (2011) which addresses anomalies in optical imagary of different geostationary satellite imagery.
-Our work complements this as it analyzes the whole history of one family of geostationary sensor, i.e., the MFG satellites, for which the results are stored in a database that during later reprocessing can be consulted.
-Examples in the literature of image restoration a process that normally follows after the quality assessment phase- include the correction for radiometric anomalies (Ruethrich et al. (2019); John et al. (2019)), and the correction of the point spread function characteristics to compensate for sensor 15 contamination (Doelling et al. (2015); Khlopenkov et al. (2015)). - For the MFG satellites, EUMETSAT keeps an archive of the level 1.0 data (raw images with geolocation tie points but prior to rectification and calibration) and level 1.5 data (rectified to a fixed geolocation grid and calibrated).
+There have been considerable efforts in recent years to correct for radiometric anomalies in these measurements (Ruethrich et al. (2019); John et al. (2019)), but so far there were no attempts to detect and correct for image anomalies.
+For the MFG satellites, EUMETSAT keeps an archive of the level 1.0 data (raw images with geolocation tie points but prior to rectification and calibration) and level 1.5 data - 10 (rectified to a fixed geolocation grid and calibrated).
 These data were archived in near real-time, meaning no corrections have been applied beyond that in the original processing.
-For a planned reprocessing of the level 1.0 to level 1.5 data addressing data anomalies, it is mandatory to create a consistent and as-complete-as-possible - 20 set of information concerning each Meteosat image including its metadata and the detection and flagging of anomalies in the measurements.
-An image anomaly is defined as an anomaly in the radiometric content of an image not caused by the rectification process, a satellite manoeuvre, scheduled change in satellite parameters (decontamination, gain changes).
+For a planned reprocessing of the level 1.0 to level 1.5 data addressing data anomalies, it is mandatory to create a consistent and as-complete-as-possible set of information concerning each Meteosat image including its metadata and the detection and flagging of anomalies in the measurements.
+An image anomaly is defined as an anomaly in the radiometric content of an image not caused by the rectification process, a satellite manoeuvre, scheduled - 15 change in satellite parameters (decontamination, gain changes).
 If such unexpected image radiometric anomalies occur, they can have a very detrimental impact on the use of the images.
-Except for problems such as wrong gain settings, wrong channel configuration, they will usually occur within the commissioning phase - of a new satellite or in the period after just taking up operations with a new satellite.
+Except for problems such as wrong gain settings, wrong channel configuration, they will usually occur within the commissioning phase of a new satellite or in the period after just taking up operations with a new satellite.
 However, they still can occur suddenly on an operational satellite due to system failure.
 Another type of anomaly can be found in the metadata of the images.
-Due to various reasons, including operator error and control software problems, the metadata can be inconsistent or incomplete with respect to the scientific contents of the images.
-This paper tackles the issue of image anomalies in the MVIRI measurements by processing the whole archive of MVIRI images to detect and flag any anomalies present. - 30 The paper is organized as follows: Section 2 briefly describes the MVIRI data and known anomalies in them, Section 3 presents the algorithms to detect and flag such anomalies, Section 4 discusses the results, and Section 5 provides conclusions and outlook.
+Due to various reasons, including operator error and - 20 control software problems, the metadata can be inconsistent or incomplete with respect to the scientific contents of the images.
+This paper tackles the issue of image anomalies in the MVIRI measurements by processing the whole archive of MVIRI images to detect and flag any anomalies present.

+The paper is organized as follows: Section 2 briefly describes the MVIRI data and known anomalies in them, Section 3 presents the algorithm to detect and flag such anomalies, Section 4 discusses the results, and Section 5 provides conclusions and outlook.